About the Thesis Fair

 - Clearly highlight the data availability (if applicable) and how data will be accessed.

-- Computational techniques that will be applied in the research.
+- Computational techniques that will be applied in the research with a focus on mechanistic understanding and interventions.

 What does an MSc student from your programme look like?